Quickstart

 Create a browser session

-Spin up an ephemeral Chromium instance and connect with Playwright:
+Spin up an ephemeral Chromium instance:

 $curl -sS "$CHASER_API_URL/v1/sessions" \